 Joseph Capen agreed to become the minister of Topsfield in 1682 but he declined to live in the existing parsonage at the time because of its poor condition.
 He was instead awarded 12 acres of land upon which he built this house in 1683.

-Capen was living in the house when he was officially ordained as Topsfield’s minister in 1684.
+Capen was living in the house with his wife, four daughters, and three sons, when he was officially ordained as Topsfield’s minister in 1684.
 His congregation included Mary Easty and Sarah Wildes who were later accused of witchcraft during the Salem Witch Trials.

 During the trials, Capen contributed to Cotton and Increase Mather’s books Return of Several Ministers and Cases of Conscience of Evil Spirits, both of which cautioned against using spectral evidence and folk tests in the trials.